compromise-evident/Authorship/README.md

 But because you're a target,
 I have to assume new encrypted items under your name are impersonation.
-How would you have forced that original list to represent a NEW list that's not pregenerated to finiteness?
+How would you have forced that original list to symbolically point to your NEW list that's not pregenerated to finiteness?
+How would you have ensured that only you can make your lists point?
+And how would you have ensured that this pointing is publicly verifiable?
 Authorship does just that;

 ### The right way